 Termination Upon or Following a Change of Control.
-As discussed above, Johnson Controls has change of control agreements with each named executive officer.
+As discussed above, Johnson Controls has a change of control agreement with Mr. McDonald.
 This agreement provides for a two-year employment period that begins on the date of the change of control.
 Under the agreement, in each case, within the two-year period, then the executive officer or the executive officer's beneficiary will receive:

-• if Johnson Controls terminates the executive officer's employment (or its successor terminates the executive officer's employment) other than for cause;

-- if the executive officer terminates his employment for good reason; or - if the executive officer's employment ceases as a result of the executive officer's death or disability;
+- if Johnson Controls terminates the executive officer's employment (or its successor terminates the executive officer's employment) other than for cause; - if the executive officer terminates his employment for good reason; or - if the executive officer's employment ceases as a result of the executive officer's death or disability;